alveyE/startup/notes.md

 Sales - Shows current sales going on (this is where the websocket will be used as it will live update sales found)

 Product - The product page will focus on one product showing a breakdown of price at each

+-Javascript

+    every function for array runs test condition for each element and returns if true for all